Tools4everBV/HelloID-Conn-Prov-Target-Inception/README.md

  - API Connection settings
  - Inception Dummy Position and Organization Unit :information_source: *See [Positions](#positions)*
  - Custom properties or complex mapping to create a combination of title and department. :information_source: *See [Remarks Resources](#remarks-resources)*
- - An Inception custom overview to retrieve employees that can be filtered based on the Staffnumber. *See [General](#general)*
+ - An Inception custom overview to retrieve employees that can be filtered based on the staff number. *See [General](#general)*

 ### Remarks
 #### General
  - In the account creation process, the newly created accounts are disabled afterward using an additional web call.
-This is necessary because the webservice does not support creating accounts in a disabled state.
+This is necessary because the web service does not support creating accounts in a disabled state.
 However, if an account already exists, the connector does not perform a disable action to avoid unintended behavior.
 - The connector utilizes a custom overview call to retrieve a list of employees.
 This is necessary because the original web call to retrieve employee data takes 30-60 seconds, which is not feasible in HelloID.
 The custom overview call includes an ID that may differ between customers, so it is added as a script variable in the Create action.
     ```Powershell
       # Script Configuration